-• Capacity Building and training

-Effective Capacity Building constitutes a variety of elements, ranging from specific training, to transfer of technology and transfer of knowledge, study tours, lectures and presentations, workshops on a capita selecta of technical, administrative, financial and organizational subjects, to on the job training.
-By implementation of IWRM the capacity of the RRBO and Institute of Water Resources Planning is built.
-The activities may seem to be focusing on River Basin Planning, since the activities in the first phase of the project were greatly related to collecting information and people's perception on the major issues and options in the basin.
-However, this River Basin 'planning' is only the first step in the IWRM cycle, and later in the project the management aspects will receive more attention.

-Consultants have attempted, in cooperation with MARD, IWRP and the RRBO, to assess the specific needs for Capacity Building for the RRBO as well as for the various stakeholders and address such in the plan for phase 2.
-However, the deadlock regarding place and mandate of the RRBO's office and its relation to other stakeholders has hampered efficient execution of these activities during phase 1 of the project.
+- Establish integrated water resource management. - Upgrade or repair priority water resources infrastructure.
+Capacity Building and training - Effective Capacity Building constitutes a variety of elements: Training, transfer of technology, transfer of knowledge, study tours, lectures and presentations, workshops. - By implementation of IWRM the capacity of the RRBO and Institute of Water Resources Planning is built. - River Basin 'planning' is only the first step in the IWRM cycle, and later in the project the management aspects will receive more attention. - Consultants have attempted, in cooperation with MARD, IWRP and the RRBO, to assess the specific needs for Capacity Building for the RRBO, the various stakeholders and address such in the plan for phase 2.